miniconnect/holodb/README.md

 | `seed` | `LargeInteger` | global random seed (global default: `0`) |
 | `schemas` | `List` | list of schemas (see below) |

+The `seed` option defines a root value used in the hierarchical derivation of keys, which are then applied in randomized data generation at runtime.
-The `seed` option sets a random seed with which you can vary the content of the database.
+Modifying it remixes the entire content of the database.

 For each **schema**, these subkeys are supported: